Zeke Bonura: Post-playing career

+By the time the Army released him in October 1945, he was in his mid-thirties and no team wanted him.
+He served as a minor league player/manager from 1946 to 1952 before focusing on his managing from 1952 to 1954.
+He won the Northern League championship in 1953 with the Fargo-Moorhead Twins.
+After managing, he worked real estate in New Orleans, Louisiana.

 In seven seasons as a player, he had 180 strikeouts and 404 walks while never having more strikeouts than walks in a season.
 He had 704 RBIs in 917 games, having four 100-RBI seasons in his first five years.
 He had 119 home runs and 1,099 hits and left baseball with a career .307 average.

 He was inducted into the Italian American Sports Hall of Fame, the Louisiana Sports Hall of Fame, and the Texas League Hall of Fame.